JamFox/Shiftboard/README.md

 ## Parts

 - [ ] PCB
+   - [ ] Microcontroller footprint and schematic
+   - [ ] Shift-register or IO expander to eliminate need for matrix diodes
+   - [ ] Layout
+   - [ ] TRRS and temp bridge
+   - [ ] Switch footpring and schematic
 - [x] Rigid USB-C connector
   - Comes with the controller
 - [ ] Voltage regulator